Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 On Your Own

-If you have a rental car and donβt mind the drive, Chichen Itza Mexico can be visited on your own by driving from the nearby tourist towns.
+If you have a rental car and don’t mind the drive, Chichen Itza Mexico can be visited on your own by driving from the nearby tourist towns.
 Parking is available on site for an additional fee.

-By public transportation, itβs also possible to take the ADO bus from Playa del Carmen to Chichen Itza but it takes about 4 hours each way.
+By public transportation, it’s also possible to take the ADO bus from Playa del Carmen to Chichen Itza but it takes about 4 hours each way.

 On a Tour

-If you donβt have a car, then I would definitely recommend booking a Chichen Itza tour which is fairly inexpensive and includes roundtrip transportation.
+If you don’t have a car, then I would definitely recommend booking a Chichen Itza tour which is fairly inexpensive and includes roundtrip transportation.

-This will be your easiest and most hassle free option with the added benefit of a knowledgeable tour guide so you donβt miss out on any of the unique facts and history of Chichen Itza.
+This will be your easiest and most hassle free option with the added benefit of a knowledgeable tour guide so you don’t miss out on any of the unique facts and history of Chichen Itza.

 Most tours include a visit to incredible cenotes near Chichen Itza, a visit to a Mayan village, and a stop in the quaint colonial town of Valladolid.

-Tulum vs Chichen Itza: What are the ruins like?
+Tulum vs Chichen Itza: Visitor Experience

-Hereβs what to expect when visiting the ruins:
+Here’s what to expect when visiting the ruins:

 What are the Tulum Ruins like?

 Once you pass through the stone tunnel at the entrance, you are free to explore the ruins at your leisure.
-The ruins are all roped off so you canβt walk on them and just have to view them from a distance.

 There are small informational plaques in front of each structure (written in English and Spanish) that provide tidbits on the history and how each building was used.